jina-ai/jina/docs/get-started/what-is-cross-modal-multi-modal.md

 ## Beyond single modality

-The term "Modal" is the shorthand for "Data Modality".
+The term "Modal" is shorthand for "Data Modality".
 Data modality can be thought of as the "type" of data.
 For example, a tweet is a modal of type "text"; a photo is a modal of type "image"; a video is a modal of type "video"; etc.

 In the early days of AI, research was focused on a single modality, such as vision or language.
 For example, a spam filter is focused on text modality.
 A photo classifier is focused on image modality.
 A music recommender is focused on audio modality.
-However, it soon became clear that in order to create truly intelligent systems, AI must be able to integrate multiple modalities.As in the real world, data is often multimodal, meaning that it consists of multiple modalities.
+However, it soon became clear that in order to create truly intelligent systems, AI must be able to integrate multiple modalities.
+In the real world, data is often multimodal, meaning that it consists of multiple modalities.
 For example, a tweet often contains not only text, but also images, videos, and links.
-A video often contains not only video frames, but also audio and text (e.g., subtitles).
-This led to the development of cross-modality and multi-modality in AI.
+A video often contains not only video frames, but also audio and text (e.g. subtitles).
+This has led to the development of cross-modality and multi-modality in AI.

 **Multi-modal** machine learning is a relatively new field that is concerned with the development of algorithms that can learn from multiple modalities of data.

 **Cross-modal** machine learning is a subfield of multi-modal machine learning that is concerned with the development of algorithms that can learn from multiple modalities of data that are not necessarily aligned.
 For example, learning from images and text where the images and text are not necessarily about the same thing.

-Thanks to recent advances in deep neural networks, cross-modal or multi-modal technologies enable advanced intelligence on all kinds of unstructured data, such as images, audio, video, PDF, 3D mesh.
+Thanks to recent advances in deep neural networks, cross-modal or multi-modal technologies enable advanced intelligence on all kinds of unstructured data, such as images, audio, video, PDF, 3D meshes, and more.

 Cross-modality and multi-modality are two terms that are often used interchangeably, but there is a big difference between the two.
 Multi-modality refers to the ability of a system to use multiple modalities, or input channels, to achieve a desired goal.
 For example, a human can use both sight and hearing to identify a person or object.
 In contrast, cross-modality refers to the ability of a system to use information from one modality to improve performance in another modality.
 For example, if you see a picture of a dog, you might be able to identify it by its bark when you hear it.

 AI systems that are designed to work with multiple modalities are said to be "multi-modal."
 However, the term "cross-modality" is more accurate when referring to AI systems that use information from one modality to improve performance in another.

-In general, cross-modal and multi-modal technologies allow for a more holistic understanding of the data, as well as increased accuracy and efficiency.
+In general, cross-modal and multi-modal technologies allow for a more holistic understanding of data, as well as increased accuracy and efficiency.

 ## Applications

-There are many potential applications of cross-modal & multi-modal machine learning.
-For example, a cross-modal machine learning algorithm could be used to automatically generate descriptions of images (e.g., for blind people).
-A search system could use a cross-modal machine learning algorithm to search for images by text queries (e.g., "find me a picture of a dog").
-A text-to-image generation system could use a cross-modal machine learning algorithm to generate images from text descriptions (e.g., "generate an image of a dog").
+There are many potential applications of cross-modal and multi-modal machine learning.
+For example, a cross-modal machine learning algorithm could be used to automatically generate descriptions of images (e.g. for blind people).
+A search system could use a cross-modal machine learning algorithm to search for images by text queries (e.g. "find me a picture of a dog").
+A text-to-image generation system could use a cross-modal machine learning algorithm to generate images from text descriptions (e.g. "generate an image of a dog").

 Cross-modal AI systems have the potential to greatly improve the performance of AI systems by making them more flexible and robust.
 For example, a cross-modal system could be used to improve the accuracy of facial recognition algorithms by using information from other modalities such as body language or voice.
 Another potential application is using information from one modality to compensate for the limitations of another.
 For example, if an image recognition algorithm is having difficulty identifying an object due to poor lighting conditions, information from another modality such as sound could be used to help identify the object.